r-lib/rray/README.md

 rray has three goals:

-1)  To provide an rray class that implements stricted matrices and arrays than base R, similar in spirit to the tibble package.
+1)  To provide an rray class that implements stricter matrices and arrays than base R, similar in spirit to the tibble package.
     `vignette("the-rray", package = "rray")`.